 - Population health assessments and strategies using health informatics

-- Quality improvement related to clinical quality measures, care coordination, patient/family/caregiver experience and/or health disparities
+- Quality improvement related to clinical quality and resource stewardship measures, patient/family/caregiver experience, and health disparities assessment

-CIPC is set up as a menu of several learning activities that are based on the NCQA Patient-Centered Medical Home (PCMH) Recognition Standards, and should assist primary care practices in attaining such recognition.
-In other words, these learning activities are designed for interprofessional teams of health professions students to add value to outpatient settings as well as achieve important competencies.
+CIPC is designed as a menu of several learning activities based on the NCQA Patient-Centered Medical Home (PCMH) Recognition Standards, and should assist primary care practices in attaining and/or maintaining such recognition.
+In other words, these learning activities are intentionally structured for interprofessional student teams to add value to outpatient settings as well as develop important competencies.

-Not all of the activities need to be undertaken.
-Practices should choose those that are most relevant and helpful to them in achieving/maintaining PCMH recognition and that are most appropriate given the composition of the student teams.
+Not all of the activities must be undertaken.
+Practices should choose those that are most relevant and helpful to them in achieving/maintaining PCMH recognition and that are most appropriate given the composition of the student team.

-The interprofessional team-based learning activities are divided into three categories (with the relevant PCMH concept(s) listed):
+The interprofessional team-based learning activities are divided into three categories — with the relevant PCMH concept(s) identified — as noted below.